-- Commodity prices of iron-ore, coal, platinum and oil are well below their 2008 highs. - Forecasts are for prices to remain at current levels indefinitely - The substantial drop in the international oil price has brought benefits for South Africa - But lower commodity prices reduce growth in commodity exporting African countries which are key destinations for SA manufactured exports.
+- coal, platinum and oil are well below their 2008 highs. - Forecasts are for prices to remain at current levels indefinitely - The substantial drop in the international oil price has brought benefits for South Africa - But lower commodity prices reduce growth in commodity exporting African countries which are key destinations for SA manufactured exports.